JessRascal/pm-portfolio/src/assets/markdown/my-approach/prototype.md

 #### Create the Mockups / Prototype

-Now that I’ve figured out the general layout with my wireframes, it’s time to make things look pretty by creating the high-fidelity mockups.
+Now that I’ve figured out the general layout with my wireframes, it’s time to make things look more like the end product by creating the high-fidelity mockups.

-Luckily these days, it’s not too much of a leap to go from mockups to a prototype that users can interact.
+I will then look to create an interactive prototype with the mockups which is a lot quicker (and cheaper) than getting the development team to develop one.

-This is so much better (and cheaper) than developing a prototype before we are able to get feedback from the customer/users.
+Once we have the prototype, we can then show it to some users...